 After we climbed the mountain, we biked back to Caleta Del Sebo (from where the Lineas Romero ferry comes and leaves) and returned the bikes.
 Then we strolled around in the small town while waiting for the ferry to take us back to Orzola.

 In Caleta Del Sebo there are several restaurants and ice cream bars where you can relax and have a meal.
 If you want you can also stay at a hotel on the island and spend several days here.
 We liked it a lot and can truly recommend this place to everyone.
 It is easy to think that Lanzarote and La Graciosa are both the same but that is not true.
-La Graciosa is a piece of paradise and we can understand why they call it the eight of the Canary Islands.
+La Graciosa is a piece of paradise and we can understand why they call it the eighth of the Canary Islands.
+And if you want a great overview of La Graciosa make sure to visit Mirador del Rio on the Lanzarote side.

 Information about La Graciosa